What Can I Bring With Me

 - Pack medications in a separate clear, sealable bag.
 Bags that are placed in your carry-on-luggage need to be removed and separated from your other belongings for screening.

-- Keep a quick-acting source of glucose to treat low blood glucose as well as an easy-to-carry snack such as a nutrition bar
+- Keep a quick-acting source of glucose to treat low blood sugar as well as an easy-to-carry snack such as a nutrition bar

 - Carry or wear medical identification and carry contact information for your physician